We want to help fund your farm to school project in Western North Carolina!

 Funding to implement farm to school/local food activities as part of a pre-service project at an organization or school serving children or families.

-Schools/organizations can apply for funding in the amount of $500 to $1,000 to support their farm to school project.
+Schools/organizations can apply for funding up to $1,000 to support their farm to school project.
 Allowable expenses may include stipends for staff/volunteer time, gardening or cooking equipment or supplies, locally grown food, farm to school children’s literature, mileage, and other expenses as needed.
 Funds should be spent within 1 year of receiving the grant.
 Schools/organizations should maintain receipts for grant supported purchases for 2 years.
 In addition to funding, grantees may request supplemental training and/or technical assistance from the Growing Minds staff to help implement their project.

 Deadlines to apply:

-Applications are due January 15, 2022.
-Applications will be reviewed and awarded within three weeks of the grant deadline.
+Applications are due the 15th of each month through July 2022.
+Applications will be reviewed and awarded by the last day of each month.